 Youth-Led Community Organizing — When young people intentionally rally people of any age towards any cause focused on social justice and empowerment, they are acting as community organizers.
 Their efforts can transform individual attitudes, shared culture and entire systems that affect them, their communities, and all of society.

-Tools to Engage Youth as Advocates
+Needs for Youth Engagement as Advocates

 Education — Learning about social justice, empowerment, equity and other topics can form an important knowledge base for youth as advocates.
 Identifying the skills they can use can lead to education about advocacy techniques, communication methods, problem solving and other tactics necessary for social change.
 All of this can happen through youth/adult partnerships, or through youth-led programming.